Design Changes: Examples and Requirements

 a) FDA design change requirements

-The FDA has established that solutions to problems often lead to new problems.
+The FDA has realized that solutions to problems often cause new problems.
 For this reason, they demand that manufacturers assess these “solutions” (changes) very carefully before implementing them.

 More specifically 21 CFR § 820.30(i) “Design changes” states that:

 Each manufacturer shall establish and maintain procedures for the identification, documentation, validation or where appropriate verification, review, and approval of design changes before their implementation.